 1975 - 1984

-The elephant, Dalí’s iconoclastic symbol of the future and one of his favourite images, is often depicted atop mosquito-like legs, emphasising the contrast between robustness and fragility, much like the contrast between the past and modernity.
+The elephant is one of Dalí's favorite symbols and is often depicted with mosquito-like legs, emphasizing the contrast between robustness and fragility, and in a way the contrast between the past and modernity.

-The animal’s jewelled saddle symbolises wealth, and the dawn of a new era is announced by a flying angel, trumpeting success and prosperity.
-Dalí’s elephant exemplifies every individual’s hope for abundance and good fortune in the future.
+The jeweled saddle symbolizes wealth.
+The dawn of a new era is announced by a flying angle, trumpeting success and prosperity.

 1979 - 1984